Mithun1508/Netflix-Landing-Page-Clone-HTML-CSS-JS/README.md

 nodemon - is a library which allow you to run server seamlessly even after making changes to the server.

+# NOTE:
+ clone the project locally  https://github.com/Mithun1508/Netflix-clone-2.0 and run it by using the following npm command
+   $ npm start

 # site is Live Now :  https://csb-bewj5j.vercel.app/